-Having a good credit can save you a lot of money.
+Having good credit can save you a lot of money.
 You may have an excellent credit score, but it could be undermined by having inaccurate information on your credit report.
-It will be unfair for anyone to have their credit score impacted by something that wasn’t their fault.
+It would be unfair for anyone to have their credit score impacted by something that wasn’t their fault.

 Luckily, there is a federal law called the Fair Credit Reporting Act that can help those in this type of situation.